BentoOre0/Portfolio/ColorSegmentationAlgoPercentageCoverage/README.md

 ### Data Sources
 - **Photos:** Taken personally to document the changes in the banana's brown layer over time.
 - **Processed Data:** Output of the algorithm.
-This is seen in the folder in the project.
+This is seen in `Chemistry Data`.
+There is a pdf of the final data and the output of the program.

 ### Methodologies
 Our analysis employs several methodologies: